runvnc/mr_reddit/README.md

 Go to `/admin` and the Agents section.
 Create a new Agent and enter instructions for what posts to reply to and how to reply.

-Enable the `reply_reply` command for that agent and Save it.
+Enable the `reddit_reply` command for that agent and Save it.

 ## How It Works